17 Science “Facts” That Are Actually Not True

 Myth: Goldfish have three-second memories

 Fish are smarter than you thought.
 One study found the freshwater fish African Cichlids could remember the feeding zone of an aquarium after moving to a different tank for 12 days.
 Lest you think goldfish are any different, another study looked specifically at goldfish and whether they could tell the difference between two different classical songs.
 They weren’t quick learners, but after more than 100 sessions, the fish would bite a bead associated with the correct song 75 percent of the time.
 If their memories were really three seconds, that kind of training wouldn’t be possible.
-Find out why we’re so likely to remember (and repeat) false information.
+Here are some more science trivia questions most people get wrong.

 Myth: A penny dropped from the Empire State building could kill

 The story goes that even an innocent penny dropped from the 1,250-foot-tall Empire State Building would build up enough speed on the way down to kill a bystander below.
 In reality, though, it wouldn’t do much damage—if any.
 First of all, air resistance called “drag force” would mean the penny would stop accelerating at some point, and reach its max speed about 50 feet from its drop point, according to Scientific American.
 By the time it reached the ground, it would be moving just 25 miles per hour.
 That might sting, but it wouldn’t be enough force to break your skull.
 MythBusters took the theory to an extreme and shot a penny at 3,000 feet per second, but even that wasn’t strong enough to break bones.

 Myth: Ostriches bury their heads in the sand